 - Invoked on Robots.
 As Fender is taking photos of Rodney, he asks for "big anime eyes".

-- The Alita: Battle Angel adaptation of Yukito Kishiro's creation has Rosa Salazar play Alita via motion capture, and the character has eyes enlarged beyond the usual human range.
+- The Alita: Battle Angel adaptation of Yukito Kishiro's manga has Rosa Salazar play Alita via motion capture, and the character has eyes enlarged beyond the usual human range.
 Director Robert Rodriguez explains that they gave Alita large eyes because they were such a distinct feature for her, and as part of the effort to faithfully bring an anime aesthetic to live action.

 - The 2014 biopic Big Eyes is about the life of Margaret Keane, a famous American artist that painted women as well children and animals with big and expressive eyes before anime was known in Western.